Models as Approximations I: Consequences Illustrated with Linear Regression: Proofs

 For the numerator a CLT holds based on

 For a proof outline see {\bf Details} below.
 It is therefore sufficient to show asymptotic normality of $\langle \Bpopres^2, \XBjadj^2 \rangle$.
 Here are first and second moments:

 The second equality on each line holds under the null hypothesis of independent $\popres$ and $\Xvec$.
-For the variance one observes that we assume that $\{(Y_i,\Xveci)\}_{i=1...N}$ to be i.i.d.~sampled pairs, hence $\{(\popres_i^2,\Xijadj^2)\}_{i=1...N}$ are $N$ i.i.d.~sampled pairs as well.
-Using the denominator terms \eqref{eq:RAVhat-denom} and Slutsky's theorm, we arrive at the first version of the CLT for~$\RAVjhat$:
+For the variance one observes that we assume that $\{(Y_i,\Xveci)\}_{i=1...N}$ to be iid~sampled pairs, hence $\{(\popres_i^2,\Xijadj^2)\}_{i=1...N}$ are $N$ iid~sampled pairs as well.
+Using the denominator terms \eqref{eq:RAVhat-denom} and Slutsky's theorem, we arrive at the first version of the CLT for~$\RAVjhat$: